How to enjoy a sober night out

 Make one major lifestyle change at a time

-It takes a huge amount of effort to change your habits and replace them with new ones.
-Trying to make lots of changes at the same time makes it really hard to stick to any of them.
-With this in mind, if you’re giving up alcohol, just focus on that – don’t try and take anything else on.
-Then, once you’ve got used to the changes you’ve made, you can start to look at other goals and areas of your life that you want to change.
+It takes a lot of effort to change your habits and replace them with new ones.
+Trying to make lots of changes at the same time makes it hard to stick to any of them.
+So, if you’re giving up alcohol, just focus on that – don’t try and take anything else on.
+Then, once you’ve got used to the changes you’ve made, you can start to look at other areas of your life that you want to change.

 Think about your existing habits